Nuxt 4 Starter Kit Your Launchpad for Modern Web Development

 The utility-first approach delivers development velocity advantages.
 Consider styling a responsive card component:

-This implementation requires no separate CSS files—all styling occurs inline via utility classes.
+All styling occurs inline via utility classes, requiring no separate CSS files.
 Tailwind's PurgeCSS integration removes unused classes during production builds, keeping final CSS bundles minimal regardless of how many utilities exist in the framework.

 Critical perspective: Tailwind's utility-first approach attracts both advocates and critics.
 Proponents cite rapid prototyping, design consistency, and reduced context-switching between HTML and CSS.
 Critics note that heavy utility usage can create verbose HTML and make complex component styling difficult to parse.
 The Starter Kit acknowledges both perspectives by including SASS alongside Tailwind, enabling developers to use utilities for most styling while falling back to SCSS for animations or complex selectors when appropriate.